Illinois Funders

 Grant-Making Per Year: In 2020, the Taylorville Memorial Hospital Foundation provided grants in the amount of $231,000.

-Recovery and Supportive Housing Grantee Example: In 2021, the Taylorville Memorial Foundation gave a $30,000 grant to Living Recovery Residencies, which provides recovery housing for individuals struggling with substance abuse.
-Living Recovery Residencies serves the people of rural Christian County, in Illinois.
+Recovery and Supportive Housing Grantee Example: In 2021, the Taylorville Memorial Foundation gave a $30,000 grant to Living Recovery Residencies, which provides recovery housing for individuals struggling with substance use. disorders Living Recovery Residencies serves the people of rural Christian County, in Illinois.

 Illinois Opioid Settlement Funds